Retail format: Vending machine

 A vending machine is an automated piece of equipment wherein customers can drop the money in the machine which dispenses the customer's selection.
 The vending machine is a pure self-service option.
 Machines may carry a phone number which customers can call in the event of a fault.

 Some stores take a no frills approach, while others are "mid-range" or "high end", depending on what income level they target.

 Warehouse club

 Warehouse clubs are membership-based retailers that usually sell a wide variety of merchandise, in which customers may buy large, wholesale quantities of the store's products, which makes these clubs attractive to both bargain hunters and small business owners.
 The clubs are able to keep prices low due to the no-frills format of the stores.
 In addition, customers may be required to pay annual membership fees in order to shop.

 Warehouse store

 Warehouse stores are retailers housed in warehouses, and offer low-cost, often high-quantity goods with minimal services, e.g. goods are piled on pallets or steel shelves. shopping aisles are narrow and cramped, added-value services such as home delivery are non-existent.

-Other retail types

-Other types of retail store include: